memphis-tools/poc_terraform_for_digitalocean/README.md

 `terraform apply -var "do_token=${DO_PAT}" -var "pvt_key=Your_local_private_ssh_key_path"`

 `Enter a value: yes`

+Run the following command to display the Terraform's plan states.

+`terraform show terraform.tfstate`

 Run the following command to destroy the Terraform's plan set (destroy the droplet).